licensee/licensee/docs/usage.md

 => ["commercial-use","modifications","distribution","private-use"]
 ```

+Consider handling multiple conflicting license matches.
+See [what we look at](what-we-look-at.md).

 ### Providing an access token

 If you wish to scan private GitHub repositories, or are hitting API rate limits, you can configure the embedded [Octokit](https://github.com/octokit/octokit.rb)